 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Medical Library Assistant

-There were about 104,300 jobs for Clerical Library Assistant in 2016 (in the United States).
+In the United States, there were 104,300 jobs for Clerical Library Assistant in 2016.
 New jobs are being produced at a rate of 9.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,800 new jobs for Clerical Library Assistant by 2026.
 The BLS estimates 16,300 yearly job openings in this field.